LawrenciaDzifa/gas_it_inventory/README.md

 	<img src="/screenshots/login.png" alt="Screenshot of the inventory app" />

 This is a simple inventory management app built with Laravel and Filament.
 It allows you to create, read, update, and delete inventory items, as well as view a dashboard with summary statistics.
+Users are able to make requisition of items as well.

 <h2>Requirements</h2>
 	<ul>